How To Refinance An Investment Property

-If you own an investment property, you’re probably already aware that getting a mortgage for these types of properties is a slightly different process than with a primary home, including more stringent requirements due to the higher risk involved.
+If you own a rental or investment property, you probably know that getting a mortgage for these types of properties is a slightly different process than getting a mortgage for a primary home, including more stringent requirements due to the higher risk associated with investment properties.

-So, what does the process look like when it comes to refinancing an investment property?
-Let’s take a look at everything these borrowers need to know to refinance and start making the most of their investments.
+So, what does the process look like when you want to refinance an investment property?
+Let’s take a look at everything borrowers need to know to refinance and start making the most of their investments.

-When you refinance a property, you’re taking out another loan to pay off your current loan.
-Generally, people do this because the new loan comes with a more attractive rate or term, or to free up the equity they have in their home.
+When you refinance a property, you take out another loan to pay off your existing loan.
+Property owners generally do this because the new loan comes with a more attractive mortgage rate or loan term or to free up the home equity in their property.

-With a rate and term refinance, you’re getting a new loan with new specifications.
-If you’re looking to take advantage of lower rates or want to switch to a different term that better fits your current situation (for example, going from a 5-year adjustable rate mortgage to a 15-year fixed), this type of refinance might be a good option for you.
+With a rate-and-term refinance, you get a new loan with new terms.
+If you want to take advantage of lower rates or switch to a loan term that better fits your current situation – for example, changing from a 5-year adjustable-rate mortgage (ARM) to a 15-year fixed-rate loan – this type of refinance might be a good option for you.

-A cash-out refinance is similar to a rate-and-term refinance, with the added benefit of getting cash that can be spent on home improvements or other financial needs.
-The way this works is by taking out a loan for more than what you owe on your current mortgage, potentially with a lower interest rate if rates are currently lower than when you purchased your property.
-Part of the new loan pays off your original mortgage in full, and you get to pocket the remaining sum.
+A cash-out refinance is similar to a rate-and-term refinance, with the added benefit of receiving cash to spend on home improvements or other financial needs.
+With a cash-out refinance, you can take out a loan larger than your current mortgage, potentially with a lower interest rate if rates are lower than when you purchased your property.
+Part of the new loan pays off your original mortgage in full, and you pocket the remaining sum.

 Why Would You Refinance Your Investment Property?

-Maybe you feel like the high costs of owning an investment property are holding you back and want to minimize the money you have to spend on your property each month or free up some of your budget for repairs or improvements to the property.
-Or perhaps you want the financial freedom to continue investing and buying more properties, but don’t currently have the funds to do it.
+Maybe you feel the high costs of owning an investment property are holding you back and want to minimize the money you spend on your property each month or free up part of your budget for repairs or property improvements.
+Or maybe you want the financial freedom to continue investing in real estate and buying more properties but don’t have the funds to do it.
 A refinance can help you achieve these goals.

-If you’re paying high-interest rates on your current mortgage, it can make sense to refinance to a better rate, lowering your monthly mortgage payment and maximize your net monthly cash flow on your real estate investment.
+If you’re paying high-interest rates on your current mortgage, it can make sense to refinance to a better rate.
+Refinancing can lower your monthly mortgage payment and maximize your net monthly cash flow on your real estate investment.

 You can also use a refinance to make use of valuable equity.
-If you’re looking to expand your investments but don’t have the cash on hand to purchase another rental property or make another type of investment, you can use the equity in your current property to help pay for it with a cash-out refinance.
+If you want to grow your investments but don’t have the cash to purchase another rental property or make another type of investment, you can use the equity in your current property to help pay for it with a cash-out refinance.

-Before you begin your refinance application, you should do some research into your property’s current value and look into what costs you’re likely to incur during and after the process.
-You should also prepare any relevant documentation, as having it ready to go when your lender asks for it will help make the process faster and more efficient.
+Before you begin your refinance application process, you should research your property’s current value and look into the costs you’re likely to incur during and after refinancing.
+Consider collecting relevant documents, so they are ready to go when your lender requests them.
+This can make the process faster and more efficient.
 We’ll get into that later.

 Here are some basic requirements you’ll likely need to fulfill to refinance your investment property (remember, this may vary depending on your lender):